JaKooLit/Fedora-Hyprland/README.md

 ### 🔔 NOTICE TO NVIDIA OWNERS ###
 - by default it is installing the latest and newest nvidia drivers.
 If you have an older nvidia-gpu (GTX 800 series and older), check out nvidia-fedora website [`LINK`](https://rpmfusion.org/Howto/NVIDIA#Installing_the_drivers) and edit nvidia.sh in install-scripts folder to install proper gpu driver
+> [!IMPORTANT]
+> If you want to use nouveau driver, choose N when asked if you have nvidia gpu.
+This is because the nvidia installer part, it will blacklist nouveau.
+Hyprland will still be installed but it will skip blacklisting nouveau.

 ### ✨ to run
 > clone this repo by using git.
 Change directory, make executable and run the script